tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 5.[ Progress](#progress)

 ## Project Description
 In short, the beginning of a huge change.
-We all know about Wikipedia and how it has been helping miilions of people around the world get access to free and open knowledge.
+We all know about Wikipedia and how it has been helping millions of people around the world get access to free and open knowledge.
 And more importantly how anyone around the world can contribute to this endeavour through adding, correcting, or updating information in the wikis.
 But did you know Wikipedia is a project under the [Wikimedia](https://www.wikimedia.org/) foundation?

-#### Wikimimedia
+#### Wikimedia
 > The Wikimedia Foundation Inc. is the parent organization free-content projects, most notably Wikipedia, the award-winning online encyclopedia.
 > The mission of the Wikimedia Foundation is to empower and engage people around the world to collect and develop educational content under a free license or in the public domain, and to disseminate it effectively and globally.

 Other projects include Wikitionary, Wikibooks, Wikinews, MediaWiki (the software that runs it all), Wikidata, Wikimedia commons etc.

 #### Wikipedia
-Wikipedia is free and the largenst encyclopedia hosted in lots of different languages.
+Wikipedia is free and the largest encyclopedia hosted in lots of different languages.
 The way it roughly works at the moment is
 - The languages have contents in them independently, updating in one language does not update the same topic in other languages.
 The other language may not even have that page.
 - Adding content in any language requires community effort.
 - There are some templates and functions that act as helpers to create wiki pages, but their usage is independent among languages. e.g functions to calculate age, distance etc. So if one page uses a function, it is not necessarily carried over to other languages.
 One has to copy-paste this function to use it in their language.